 You are here

-The Harvard Forest Schoolyard Ecology Program has been actively working to support teachers during COVID19 school closures, by hosting a series of spring workshops online and curating teacher-created lesson plans well-suited to online learning.
+During the COVID19 school closures, the Harvard Forest Schoolyard Ecology Program began actively working to support teachers by hosting a series of spring workshops online and curating teacher-created lesson plans well-suited to online learning.
+These resources remain available for instructional use by educators.

 Fall 2020 Teacher Workshop Series